bash Is Not sh

 scripts.

-, or adhering to the common feature set shared by sh
+When writing POSIX sh, or adhering to the common feature set shared by sh,

 open yourself up to portability issues, as bashisms can only be interpreted by